 UPON ARRIVAL: DIRECTIONS

 Here are directions for getting to our headquarters in Muqabalayn, a southern suburb of Amman, Jordan.
 If you are traveling with a good-sized group of MPPites and will arrive on the day before the dig, you will likely have someone waiting for you at the airport—in the large arrivals lobby after you have cleared customs with your luggage.
 Watch for "MPP" on a sign or lots of foreigners huddled together who look like they might be archaeologists.
-The new Queen Alia International Airport terminal may be completed by the beginning of the 2014 season, leading to a change in these instructions.

 However, please be prepared to find your own way to ATC (the Amman Training College of UNRWA).
 The photo-ID card you will have in advance and will use in Jordan has directions on the back in Arabic for getting to ATC.
 If you do not receive this before your arrival in Jordan, please download and show the following (in Arabic) to taxi or bus drivers, and show them a map!: